Covid-19: Information on Measures Taken at Smarmore Castle

 To ensure the safety of new patients and our patient community, we have a set process for new admissions

-- Patients are fully screened prior to admission
+- Patients are fully screened and Covid-19 tested prior to admission

 - There is an enhanced IPC process on the day of admission

-- To ensure appropriate levels of isolation, new admissions stay in a private room for two weeks before they go into shared rooms
+- To ensure appropriate levels of isolation, new admissions stay in a private room with ensuite bathroom facilities and room service until the appropriate period of isolation has been completed

 - Patient numbers are limited, to allow for social distancing requirements to be adhered to